ARSON WATCH REWARD PROGRAM

 - Or, if in the judgment of the nominator or the Reward Selection Committee, the release of the nominee’s identity is not necessary or advisable.

 If it is decided to maintain the anonymity of the nominee, the nominator shall arbitrarily select a seven-digit number and enter that number in the nominee portion of the reward application form for identification purposes.

 - No promises to pay a nominee will be made and no agency or individual has the authority to promise a nominee he/she will be paid.
 The program is strictly voluntary and any person who feels a reward will hinder a case in any way can choose not to participate.

 - All group awards may be in the form of a plaque and if deemed appropriate by the Reward Selection Committee a monetary award may be considered.

 - Nominees may include, but need not be limited to, fire departments, police departments, educational institutions, insurance companies or any civic, community, or other organizations that have made an outstanding contribution to arson prevention and/or arson education.

-- Nominations may be made by any duly elected official of any political sub-division of the state, state legislators, insurance industry representatives, and prosecutors.
+- Nominations may be made by any duly elected official of any political subdivision of the state, state legislators, insurance industry representatives, or any other person.